 This music is, by its very nature, intimate.
 The circuit for Americana music thrives in small – stage festivals; small venues such as school auditoriums, town and church halls, and coffeehouses; and house concerts, where enthusiasts open up their own homes to present touring artists to their neighbors.
 The setting of the original Ark on Hill Street proved a perfect combination of such venues.
 With a vibrancy that has been but sporadically recorded elsewhere (the Lomax recordings come to mind), this collection is a rare peek into the culture of Americana musicians and their audiences.

 If you're interested in helping us bring the Music of The Ark Legacy Project to life, please donate via the Paypal button below.
 No amount is too small.

-If you prefer to send a check please complete the form to the right and we'll be in touch with further instructions.
+If you prefer to send a check please contact us at firstname.lastname@example.org and we'll be in touch with further instructions.

 Please feel free to spread the word.